jamesooo/ansible-magento/README.md

 # ansible-magento
-# requirements:
+## requirements:
--vagrant
+-vagrant<br>
 -ansible
-# instructions:
+## instructions:
-clone this repo
+clone this repo<br>
-vagrant up
+vagrant up<br>
 navigate to magento.dev in your browser.

-this was based off https://github.com/jruels/AnsiblePlaybooks/tree/master/ansible-magento-lemp with a few changes to steamline the process of getting up and running
+this was based off the work by [jruels](https://github.com/jruels/AnsiblePlaybooks/tree/master/ansible-magento-lemp) with a few changes to steamline the process of getting up and running

-#todo
+## todo
 add the option to include magento sample data